UKCloud/documentation/articles/shared/shared-how-connect-windows-update.md

     - For Elevated OFFICIAL, raise a Service Request via the My Calls section of the Elevated UKCloud Portal to get the appropriate IP address

     > [!NOTE]
-    > Ensure that you can resolve these hostname via DNS or via a host entry you have manually put into your VMs.
+    > Ensure that you can resolve these hostnames via DNS or via a host entry you have manually put into your VMs.
 If you require details on what IP address you need to put into your host file, raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 3. Ensure that you have the full certificate chain installed.
 If not, you may have to install the certificates into your VM manually.